The Bankrate promise

 Those aged 45 to 54 earn an average yearly income of $107,094 before taxes.
-Experts tell these stressed-out folks they need six times earnings in their retirement accounts.
+Experts say those in their 40s need six times their earnings in their retirement accounts.

 Overall monthly expenses remain elevated during this decade.
 While housing costs actually go down slightly to $1,990 a month, other expenses remain at similar levels or rise:

 - $1,112 on transportation